jamescprice/commodore-cpm-apl/README.md

 # commodore-cpm-apl

-IMPORTANT: to use the upper case letter Q as the assignment operator (the left arrow) go into the Vice monitor and write

-the value 5E to the location 1751
+IMPORTANT: to use the upper case letter Q as the assignment operator (the left arrow) go into the Vice monitor and write the value 5E to the location 1751 (see APLleftarrowremappedasuppercaseQ.png for details)

 APL/Z disks for the c64 and c128